fylgja/site/src/components/details.md

 CSS variables can be configured to add your own look/style.

 Want direct control on the base styles.
-Down here are the following scss variables can you modify.
+Down here are the following SCSS variables can you modify.

 ```scss
 $details-animation: details-show 200ms ease-in-out !default;